 - At the top right, click Delete Move to trash.

 Delete files you don't need

 If you delete a file by mistake, learn how to recover a deleted file.

 What uses your storage spaceItems that take up space

 - Most files in your My Drive.
 For example:

 - Items in your Trash.
 Learn how to empty your trash.

-- Gmail: Messages and attachments, including items in your Spam and Trash folders.
+- Messages and attachments, like items in your Spam and Trash folders.

 Remove hidden data from apps in Google Drive

 - If there's hidden data, you can find the amount under the app's description.